junxit/us-congress-bills-111/bill.md

 ---
 legis-num: S. 692
-congress: 111th CONGRESS
+congress: One Hundred Eleventh Congress of the United States of America
-session: 1st Session
+session: 2d Session
 chamber: IN THE SENATE OF THE UNITED STATES
 ---